-The strengths (responses) of washed-gravel concrete were a function of the proportions of its ingredients: water, cement, fine aggregate, and coarse aggregates.
-As shown in Figure 6, the experimental values were in very good agreement with theoretical values obtained from the Scheffes's regression model and the neural network model.
-Table 3 shows the comparison of the sum of squares error versus the relative error for the regression and neural network models.
+As Table 1 indicated, the strengths (responses) of washed-gravel concrete were a function of the proportions of its ingredients: water, cement, fine aggregate, and coarse aggregates.
+As shown in Figure 6, correlation coefficient of ANN predictions is 0.98364.
+The correlation coefficient of regression model predictions is 0.92687 as shown in Table 3.
+The experimental values were in very good agreement with theoretical values obtained from the Scheffes's regression model and the neural network model.
+Table 3 shows the comparison of the regression and neural network models.

-Figure 6: Comparison of ANN with experimental results and regression model prediction (washed gravel)
+Figure 6: Comparison of ANN predictions with experimental results (granite)